October 12, 2020

 In order to drum up more freelance business during the economic downturn, I followed up with a few editors I reached out to in 2019 recently and didn’t get work from them.
 Some of them I worked with on assignments in the past and others I was in contact with but I told them I’d be in touch after my maternity leave in early 2020.

 As a freelancer for over 15 years, I’ve gotten turned down, ignored, ghosted and had editors say nice ‘no thank yous’ for the thousands of email pitches I’ve sent out.
-In fact, last summer, I send out hundreds of emails, probably got work from about 10 percent of them.
-That sounds low but I earned tens of thousands of dollars of freelance work from the emails where I connected with editors so it wasn’t a freelance failure after al. (In fact, that’s a good reminder to go back to those emails, update my intros and reach out again to see if they need help.)
+In fact, last summer, I sent out hundreds of emails and probably got work from about 10 percent of them.
+That sounds low, but I earned tens of thousands of dollars of freelance work from the emails where I connected with editors, so it wasn’t a freelance failure after all.
+(That’s a good reminder to go back to those emails, update my intros and reach out again to see if they need help.)
 Here’s what to do when you don’t hear back from your freelance pitch.

 Here are some of the times I got passed up for work this year.